yojakob/scythebot/README.md

-# Scythe - Your All-in-One Discord Solution
+# Scythe Bot - Your All-in-One Discord Solution

 Scythe, the ultimate all-in-one solution for your Discord Bot needs.